noQ-sweden/noq/noq-backend/README.md

 CosmosAsyncClient Client=new CosmosClientBuilder().endpoint("<account-endpoint>").credential(new ManagedIdentityCredential()).build();
 ```

-The account endpoint can be read from environment variable `COSMOS_DB_ACCOUNT_ENDPOINT`.
+The account endpoint can be read from environment variable `COSMOS_DB_ACCOUNT_NAME`.

 ### Development tools